DopplerHQ/kubernetes-operator/README.md

 More concurrent reconciles send requests to the Doppler API faster, so keep your Doppler API rate limits in mind.
 Raising `resyncSeconds` on `DopplerSecret` resources that rarely change reduces the load instead.

+Each reconcile also writes to the Kubernetes API.
+The operator limits its requests for each kind of Kubernetes resource, such as `DopplerSecret`, `Secret` or `Deployment`, to 20 per second, with bursts of up to 30.
+If you raise `--max-concurrent-reconciles`, raise `--kube-api-qps` and `--kube-api-burst` with it, or the extra reconciles wait on that limit.
+Set both flags above 0: a value of 0 doesn't remove the limit, it falls back to the Kubernetes client's default of 5 requests per second with bursts of 10.

 If two `DopplerSecret` resources reload the same deployment, concurrent reconciles can conflict when writing to it.
 The conflict appears in the operator logs, not in `status.conditions`, and the operator retries the write on the next sync.

 Concurrent reconciles can also log `Unable to set update secret condition` with an `object has been modified` error for a `DopplerSecret` that changed moments earlier, for example one you just created.
 The secret itself is still synced, and the next reconcile writes the condition again.